Amir Khan (boxer): Khan vs. Algieri

 After Khan himself initially announced the fight on his wife's YouTube channel on 3 April, a welterweight bout against former WBO light-welterweight champion Chris Algieri (20–1, 8 KOs) was later finalised to take to place on 29 May 2015, at the Barclays Center in Brooklyn, New York.
 Khan won the bout by UD, winning on all three judges scorecards (117–111 twice and 115–113).
 Khan counterpunched effectively from the outside after being surprised with Algieri's aggression.
 Algieri fought a far better fight than he did against Manny Pacquiao, throwing more punches and landing some power shots.
 Khan landed 218 of 609 punches thrown (36%), while Algieri landed on 199 of 703 (28%), most of which were in the opening six rounds.
 Following the victory, Khan was now 5–0 against New York opponents.
 He again called out Mayweather saying, "I think everybody knows Amir Khan wants to fight Floyd Mayweather.
 Mayweather is a champion, so let's make it happen."
 Khan made $1.5 million and Algieri earned a $500,000 purse.
 The fight, which took place on Spike, averaged 1 million viewers and peaked at 1.2 million.

+In September 2015, Danny García began to express interest in a rematch with Khan.
+García was now competing in the welterweight division, the same as Khan and aiming for big fights.
+Since their fight, Khan had achieved a five-fight winning streak.
+García was confident regarding a potential rematch.
+He recognized Khan's abilities but maintained that he had also improved vastly through experience, since their first meeting.
+Khan was considering a possible showdown with Manny Pacquiao before a possible rematch with Garcia.
+According to Garcia, a rematch between them would be financially rewarding and appeal to a wider audience.

+By January 2016, Garcia now stated he was no longer interested in a rematch with Khan, despite Khan being designated as the mandatory challenger for the WBC welterweight title.
+His father and trainer, Angel, wanted them to focus on new opportunities.
+Khan was also searching for an opponent and publicly denied claims made by Pacquiao’s team regarding a failed negotiation.
+Khan criticized Kell Brook for demanding a 50-50 split, implying that Brook should be more realistic on his financial terms.
+Hearn mentioned that negotiations were ongoing and responded to Khan's statements regarding the split.
+Hearn stated that Khan requested a £10m guarantee with PPV upside, while Brook was proposed to receive up to £2.5m.
+Hearn implied that they were prepared to offer a 60-40 split in favor of Khan.